GoogleContainerTools/kaniko/README.md

 #### Flag `--label`

 Set this flag as `--label key=value` to set some metadata to the final image.
-This is equivalent to using the `LABEL` within the Dockerfile.
+This is equivalent to using `LABEL` within the Dockerfile.

 #### Flag `--log-format`